Tityos

-Tityos or Tityus (Ancient Greek: Τιτυός) was a giant from Greek mythology.
+Tityos attempts to rape Leto and is stopped by Apollo and Artemis on an Attic red-figure amphora from Vulci, c.
+510–520 BCE, by the Phintias Painter.
+Louvre, Paris.

+Tityos or Tityus (Τιτυός) is a giant from Greek mythology.
+The son of Zeus and the mortal Elara, Tityos tried to rape the goddess Leto, a former lover of Zeus and the mother of the twin gods Artemis and Apollo.
+The twins rescued their mother and punished Tityos with eternal torture in the Underworld.

 Family

 Tityos was the son of the mortal princess Elara and the god Zeus.
 He had a daughter named Europa who coupled with Poseidon and gave birth to Euphemus, one of the Argonauts.

 Mythology

-Zeus hid Elara from his wife, Hera, by placing her deep beneath the earth.
+Zeus slept with Elara, but afterwards he hid her from his wife, Hera, by placing her deep beneath the earth, afraid of Hera's reaction.
 Tityos grew so large that he split his mother's womb, and he was carried to term by Gaia, the Earth.
 Once grown, Tityos attempted to rape Leto at the behest of Hera.
 He was slain by Leto's protective children Artemis and Apollo.
 In some accounts, Tityus was instead slain by the thunderbolt of his father Zeus.
 As punishment, he was stretched out in Tartarus and tortured by two vultures who fed on his liver, which grew back every night.
 This punishment is comparable to that of the Titan Prometheus.

 Jane Ellen Harrison noted that "to the orthodox worshiper of the Olympians he was the vilest of criminals; as such Homer knew him":